cloudflare/workers-docs/content/tutorials/transforming-apps-using-htmlrewriter/_index.md

 $ wrangler generate i18n-example
 $ cd i18n-example
 ```

-Wrangler templates are just Git repositories, so if you want to create your own templates, or use one from our [Template Gallery](/templates), there's a ton of options to help you get started.

 The default Workers template includes support for building and deploying JavaScript-based projects.
 Inside of your new `i18n-example` directory, `index.js` represents the entry-point to your Cloudflare Workers application.